Notes on Differential Equations

 $$ A = \begin{pmatrix} a & b \\ c & d \\ \end{pmatrix} $$

 The determinant of $A$, denoted $\det(A)$, is given by $ad - bc$.
-If $\det(A) \neq 0$, then it is said to be non-singular, which means it has an inverse given by:
+If $\det(A) \neq 0$, then it is said to have an inverse $A^{-1}$:

 $$ \frac{1}{\det(A)} \begin{bmatrix} d & -b \\ -c & a \end{bmatrix} $$